VirtusLab/git-machete/docs/source/cli_help/github.rst

     * deletes untracked managed branches with no downstream branch,
     * deletes unmanaged branches and also checks out open PRs for the current user associated with the Github token,
-    * traverse chain of pull requests upwards, adding branches one by one to git-machete and check them out locally as well.
+    * traverses the chain of pull requests upwards, adding branches one by one to git-machete and checks them out locally as well.
   Equivalent of ``git machete clean --checkout-my-github-prs``.

 **Environment variables (all subcommands):**